AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

 as referenced in the :ref:`evo_hyperparam_opt` section, we can select GRPO hyperparameters to maximise the performance of the LLM finetuning process.

 .. note::
-    Training populations of GRPO agents with HPO is computationally intensive, the below tutorial will take a long time to run.
-For faster, distributed training at scale check out `AgileRL Arena <https://arena.agilerl.com>`_.
+    Population-based LLM training with GRPO is computationally intensive by nature and at larger population sizes, wall-clock time becomes the bottleneck fast.
+This tutorial is intentionally self-contained and runs agents sequentially, so expect it to be slow if you're scaling up.

+    Parallelising this efficiently at scale is a hard infrastructure problem, and it's one we've spent a lot of time on. `AgileRL Arena <https://arena.agilerl.com>`_ handles the scheduling, parallelism, and resource management so you don't have to.
+If you're planning to run serious experiments, it's worth taking a look.

 Dependencies
 ------------